 Blog-Reference and Blog-Reference on Sep 17

-Eighty years ago, Keynes got macro wrong and neither Keynesians nor anti-Keynesians noticed it until this very day.
+Eighty years ago, Keynes got macroeconomics wrong and neither Keynesians nor anti-Keynesians noticed it until this very day.

 Joseph Stiglitz maintains: “So both stories, the DSGE and the old-fashioned Keynesian, are simplifications.
 When they are incorporated into a simple macro-model, one is saying the economy acts as if… And then the question is, which provides a better description; a better set of prescriptions; and a better basis for future elaboration of the model.”

 This is NOT the question.
-The real question is, how could economists ever take this whole proto-scientific rubbish seriously?
+The real question is, how could economists ever take this whole proto-scientific garbage seriously?

 Keynes, though, messed up the shift from microfoundations to macrofoundations.
 His methodological blunder can be exactly located in the GT: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.” (p.
 63)

-This two-liner is conceptually and logically defective because Keynes did not come to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
+This syllogism is conceptually and logically defective because Keynes NEVER came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)#1

-Because profit and income are ill-defined the whole theoretical superstructure of Keynesianism is false.#2 It was Allais who identified Keynes’ lethal blunder.#3 Obviously, neither Joseph Stiglitz nor Lars Syll got the message.
+Because the foundational concepts of profit and income are ill-defined the whole theoretical superstructure of Keynesianism is false.#2 It was Allais who identified Keynes’ lethal blunder.#3 Obviously, neither Joseph Stiglitz nor Lars Syll got the message.

 #1 For details see cross-references Keynesianism